 One of these days you are going to happen across a stream that is flowing crystal clear and then, down stream, it will be met by another muddy stream flowing into the channel.
 The clean stream will never clean up the dirty stream – not far from where they join, both streams are muddy.
 So it is with life.
 Choose friends of clean character, friends worthy of you.

 Be polite to everyone but give your friendship only to those of sound character.
-Those of poor character, while needing your guidance, are not worthy of your friendship.
+Those of poor character, while needing your guidance, are not worthy of your trust.

 YOUR FUTURE WIFE